Karimi-Lab/TE_aging_manuscript/README.md

 ## How to use the scripts
 generate_singscores.R: Steps needed to generate singscsores from Aging-related gene sets using Illumina HumanHT-12 v4. <br>
 methylation_avail_probes.R: Check Illumina Infinium Human-Methylation probe set in used methylation datasets.
 Used to generate _Supplementary Figure 1b_. <br>
-scRNA_analysis.R: Steps needed to run the scRNA analysis and generate related figures. plots.Rmd: Steps needed to run the statisctical analyses and generate related plots and figures.
+scRNA_analysis.R: Steps needed to run the scRNA analysis and generate related figures. <br>
+plots.Rmd: Steps needed to run the statisctical analyses and generate related plots and figures.

 ## Additional data required (the folder the file should be put into)